Shweta-bit/coursera-test/README.md

 # coursera-test
-this is a coursera test repository
+This is a coursera test repository